practicalli/practicalli-clojurescript-landingpage/README.md

 To clean all compiled files:

     lein clean

 To create a production build run:

     lein clean
     lein fig:min

+### Deploying to Test

+Copy the following files and directories to the `/docs` directory:

+- `resources/public/index.html`
+- `resources/public/css`
+- `resources/public/images`

+Also copy the following file to `/docs/cljs-out/` directory

+- `resources/public/cljs-out/dev-main.js`

+### Deploy to Live

+Clone the `practicalli.github.io` repository

+`git clone git@github.com:practicalli/practicalli.github.io.git`

+Copy all files and directories from the `/docs` directory to the root of that repository.

+`cp -r ../practicalli-landing-page/docs/* .`

 ## License

-Copyright © 2018 FIXME
+Copyright © 2019 Practicalli / jr0cket

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Creative Commons Attribution Share-Alike 4.0 International